top of page

 Citerne (ⵙⵉⵜⴻⵔⵏⴻ)

-The Citerne (ⵙⵉⵜⴻⵔⵏⴻ) is an underground vault with a unique, eerie atmosphere.
-Right at the heart of the bastion sits a former warehouse or armoury which was converted into a cistern to prevent flooding during the 16th century CE.
-The moorish underground chamber was constructed with five rows of five stone pillars and is famous for its ever-changing reflections from the little light from the ceiling hole, on the shallow layer of water, which creates stunning photographic opportunities.
-An unbelievable and unmissable photospot.
-The must-visit and signature of El-Jadida.
+A big 'Wow!' from me when I entered, the Citerne (ⵙⵉⵜⴻⵔⵏⴻ) is a semi-subterranean vault with a unique, eerie atmosphere.
+Right at the heart of the bastion sits a former warehouse or armoury which was converted into a cistern to prevent flooding during the early 16th century.
+The moorish-Manueline (Portuguese: manuelino) underground chamber was constructed with five rows by five rows of stone pillars supporting a vaulted ceiling.

 Eat and Drink